-Herons, egrets, and spoonbills tower above the water in many wetland areas
+Herons, egrets, and spoonbills

 The roseate spoonbill is an incredible species found in Louisiana and Florida.
 The name spoonbill comes from the bill’s shape, which it uses to sift through the water for food.
 Roseate relates to its pink coloration, which makes it stand out from the white Eurasian species.
 Then there is the more discrete American bittern that hides in the reeds.
 It is well camouflaged and much shorter, but the male does have a distinctive “booming” call.

-Rails and gallinules have a different approach
+Rails and gallinules

 Other waterfowl like duck species will venture into marshier areas, but it can depend on the species.
 The wood duck is one species found year-round in the swamps and marshes of the southern states.
-It is closely related to the Asian mandarin duck, which is evident in some of the male and female ducks’ plumage patterns.
+It is closely related to the Asian mandarin duck, which is evident in some male and female ducks’ plumage patterns.